integrativemodeling/nup82/README.md

 ## (3) Running the IMP/PMI scripts for the refinement stage of modeling
 1) python 2_modeling_allEM_except11_19.py -r repeats -out outputdir -rmf starting_rmf -rmf_n rmf_frame -em2d class_average -weight em2d_weight

-The script will generate independent and uncorrelated trajectories, refined from the best-scoring configurations after the EM filter.  all data and information available for the system (e.g., chemical cross-linking data, excluded volume, structures) and all good EM 2D class averages (except classes 11 and 19) are used.
+The script will generate independent and uncorrelated trajectories, refined from the best-scoring configurations after the EM filter.
+All data and information available for the system, including chemical cross-linking data, excluded volume, atomic structures, and 21 good EM 2D class averages (except classes 11 and 19) are used.

 ## Information
 _Author(s)_: Seung Joong Kim, Ilan E. Chemmama, Riccardo Pellarin